aymanxdev/aymanxdev/README.md

 🔧 Rebuilding my portfolio with Gatsby and Sanity. >> check out my new portfolio [here](https://aymanx.io/)

-Check out my articles on [Medium](https://aymanx.medium.com/)
+Check out my articles on [Medium](https://aymanx.medium.com/) I'm just starting to write on Medium, if you like what I publish, and would liket to see me write about something specific, please DM me on Twitter.

 ### Find me elsewhere 🌎